Combining the Power of DEL With Industry-Leading E3 Ligase Expertise

 Drugging the Undruggable

 E3 ligases catalyze the transfer of ubiquitin onto a target protein.
 The presence of the ubiquitin tag destines the protein for destruction by the proteasome.
 Targeted Protein Degraders are small molecules that simultaneously bind an E3 ligase and a target protein to facilitate the transfer of ubiquitin onto that target protein thus causing its degradation.
-The structure of a Targeted Protein Degrader has three distinct regions: the E3 ligase binder (harness), the target protein binder (hook), and the linker.
+The Targeted Protein Degrader is then free to repeat this process, such that each degrader can cause the degradation of multiple target proteins.

 Targeted Protein Degraders have several potential advantages over traditional small molecule inhibitors: